The South Coast Track

-Come and discover the beauty and remoteness of the South Coast Track.
+Come and discover the beauty and remoteness of the South West & South Coast of Tasmania.
 Early explorers once called this part of the world “Lands End”

-This track is rich in cultural and historical significance.
-The aboriginal people used this same route for thousands of years, as did in later years, ship wrecked sailors.
+This track is also rich in cultural and historical significance.
+The Palawa, [Tasmanian Aboriginals of the South West and South East Nations] used this same route for thousands of years.

-You’ll trek along remote beaches, wade across rivers and streams and cross mountainous ranges.
+You’ll trek along remote beaches, row and wade across wild rivers and streams and cross mountainous ranges.

-These trips are expedition length and include an extra 3 days exploring the South West Cape region.
+These trips are full pack and expedition length.
 A high level of fitness is required to complete this expedition.
 It is a rewarding and sometimes emotional challenge.

 Please take the time to read our itinerary and frequently asked questions below, which will help you prepare for your amazing adventure.